SESYNC-ci/census-data-manipulation-in-Python-lesson/docs/_slides/dml.md

 ===

-Alternatively, we can use other methods to select using match patterns.
-For instance, select all columns starting with N using or matching 'FIPS' or 'NAICS' pattern wwith the filter command.
+Alternatively, we can use the `filter` to select all columns starting with N or matching with 'FIPS' or 'NAICS' pattern.
+The `filter` command is useful when chaining methods (or piping operations).

 ~~~python
 cbp4= cbp.filter(regex='^N|FIPS|NAICS',axis=1)
 cbp4.head()
 ~~~
 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}